nathanmarz/storm/external/storm-kafka/README.md

     // Exponential back-off retry settings.
 These are used when retrying messages after a bolt
     // calls OutputCollector.fail().
-    // Note: be sure to set backtype.storm.Config.MESSAGE_TIMEOUT_SECS appropriately to prevent
+    // Note: be sure to set org.apache.storm.Config.MESSAGE_TIMEOUT_SECS appropriately to prevent
     // resubmitting the message while still retrying. public long retryInitialDelayMs = 0;
     public double retryDelayMultiplier = 1.0;